-Students must apply for internships following the procedures established by the Internship Coordinator and each organization; these procedures will vary greatly between organizations, and it is the student's responsibility to ensure that all applications and supporting materials are filed in a timely manner.
+Students must apply for internships following the procedures established by the faculty and staff of the Sport Management Program and each organization; these procedures will vary greatly between organizations, and it is the student's responsibility to ensure that all applications and supporting materials are filed in a timely manner.
 All placements must be approved by the Internship Coordinator prior to enrolling; failure to do so may result in the internship not being approved for credit.
 During an internship, students must complete periodic evaluations with their supervisor, keep a weekly journal of their experiences along with a paper summarizing their experiences, challenges, learnings and more.
 Students may be dismissed from the Sport Management program for unsatisfactory performance on an internship.